Eric Quiles

 Overview

-Major local debt issuers and underwriters rely on Eric's knowledge and experience to carry out their securities issuances and placements, such as Fondo Especial para Financiamientos Agropecuarios, Comisión Federal de Electricidad, Santander, Citibanamex, Accival, Scotiabank and Cetelem.
+Major local debt issuers and underwriters rely on Eric's knowledge and experience to carry out their securities issuances and placements, such as Fondo Especial para Financiamientos Agropecuarios, Sempra, Comisión Federal de Electricidad, Santander, Citibanamex, Accival, Scotiabank and Cetelem.
+As well as in a wide range of environmental, social and governance (ESG) operations, several of which were the first of their kind in Mexico or Latinamerica.

-Eric advices local issuers on compliance with regulatory requirements, legal obligations and corporate governance challenges and good practices in their day-to-day affairs, crises and other special situations and all aspects of their compliance with Mexican securities laws and the listing requirements of both Mexican exchanges.
+Eric advices local issuers on compliance with regulatory requirements, legal obligations and corporate governance challenges and implementation of best corporate practices in their day-to-day affairs, crises and other special situations and all aspects of their compliance with Mexican securities laws and the listing requirements of both Mexican exchanges.

-He has also been involved in transactions that cover the rest of the range of legal advice in compliance for financial institutions, financial technology institutions, derivatives transactions, corporate transactions as mergers and acquisitions, real estate acquisitions, issuers corporate governance and companies in the transportation sector and infrastructure projects.
+He has also been involved in transactions that cover the rest of the range of legal advice in compliance for financial institutions (Banks, Broker Dealers, SOFOMs and SOFIPOs), financial technology institutions, derivatives transactions, corporate transactions as mergers and acquisitions, real estate acquisitions, issuers corporate governance and companies in the transportation sector and infrastructure projects.

 Bars and Courts